|Maisel Synagogue (Maiselova synagoga) is one of the historical monuments that form the

 Jewish Museum in Prague.|

 In 1689, a fire tore through the ghetto and burnt down the Renaissance synagogue.
-It was subsequently rebuilt and modified several times, before acquiring its current Neo-Gothic form in 1893-1905.
+It was subsequently rebuilt, and modified several times, before acquiring its current Neo-Gothic form in 1893-1905.

-A permanent exhibition at Maisel Synagogue tells the story of the 'Jews in the Bohemian Lands, 10th-18th Centuries'.
-A number of rare artefacts are on display, and there are touch screens for visitors to search through old Hebrew manuscripts, find out about prominent Jewish figures and view historical maps of Jewish settlements in the area.
+Displays include rare artefacts, while touch screens enable visitors to search old Hebrew manuscripts, find out about prominent Jewish figures, and view historical maps of Jewish settlements in the area.

 You can enter Maisel Synagogue by purchasing a ticket for the Jewish Museum, which also includes admission to other historical monuments in the Jewish Quarter.

 Alternatively, book the Jewish Quarter Tour, which includes a visit to the synagogue.

 To explore the sights in Prague, take a Prague tour.